 Ways to eliminate this –

-- Answer to these questions helps organizations to take the right decision towards defect prevention.
-Most of the organizations preferred to implement a defect prevention strategy called Poka-yoke, which helps to reduce defects and hence rework also get reduced.
+- Answer to these questions helps organizations to make the right decision toward defect prevention.
+Most organizations prefer to implement a defect prevention strategy called Poka-yoke, which helps to reduce defects, and hence rework also gets reduced.

 - Along with this, organizations also focus on creating quality steps to reduce rework and train employees to follow standard operating procedures for quality checks that can help reduce this one of the 8 waste in Lean.